 The Ottoman Empire existed in the Balkan region of the Middle East from 1300-1923.
+Armenians lived in the region for more than 4,000 years.
 During the time of the genocide, the Ottoman Empire bordered Bulgaria and Greece in the west, the Mediterranean Sea in the south and southwest, the Black Sea in the north, Iraq and Syria in the southwest, and the Russian empire in the east and northeast.